Dupixent Lawsuits And Safety Timeline

 What Is the Dupixent Lawsuit and Why Are Claims Being Filed?

-The current update on Dupixent (Dupilumab) presents all recent developments and upcoming events which include details about regulatory progress and safety issues and medical research and legal proceedings related to lymphoma allegations.
+The current update on Dupixent lawsuit (Dupilumab) presents all recent developments and upcoming events, which include details about regulatory progress, safety issues and medical research and legal proceedings related to lymphoma allegations.

 December 3, 2025: Lymphoma Claims Continue as Dupixent Gains Wider Approval in Europe